markmoloney/awesome-books/README.md

-# Books that make you think again
+# Books That Make You Think Again

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
 ## A list of awesome books